 Ariana Grande pivoted to a music career after four seasons on Nickelodeon teen comedy Victorious.
 She released her debut, Yours Truly, in 2013 at the age of 20.
 It showcased a beautiful voice with a four-octave range, warm tones, and a distinctive slur.
-Grande’s vocal abilities are impressive given her 5 foot frame.
-Comparisons to Mariah Carey inevitably followed, especially as Grande’s debut is indebted to 1990s R&B.
+Grande’s vocal abilities are impressive given her 5-foot frame.
+Comparisons to Mariah Carey inevitably followed, especially as Grande’s debut is soaked in 1990s R&B.

 While Grande belongs to the same diva lineage as Carey and Whitney Houston, I prefer her music as she doesn’t devote much time to torch songs.
 There’s the occasional slow-burning vocal showcase like ‘God Is A Woman’ or ‘Dangerous Woman’, but her vocal acrobatics are often used in upbeat pop/R&B hybrids.

 Grande’s become more interesting as she’s assumed more artistic control over her career.
 She’s endured personal tragedy – notably an attack on Manchester Arena immediately after a 2017 concert by Islam extremists that left 23 dead, but also the overdose of former partner Mac Miller.
 These events have taken her lyrics to unusual places for a pop star, singing about Post Traumatic Stress Disorder instead of puppy love.
 Her productions have also become rawer and more idiosyncratic.
 Grande now has the artistic clout to release two albums six months apart, and to make an entire music video using footage of her pet pig.

 Ariana Grande Albums Ranked From Worst to Best